 Welcome to the Australian Embassy, Kyiv

 Welcome to the website of the Australian Embassy in Ukraine.
 The site provides a range of information on Australia, the work of the Embassy, and the Australia-Ukraine relationship.
-The website includes information and links aimed at answering most of the commonly-asked questions about Australia, including on visas and immigration; Australian culture; business opportunities; international activities and government services.
+The website includes information and links aimed at answering most of the commonly-asked questions about Australia, including: visas and immigration; Australian culture; business opportunities; international activities; and government services.

 You will also find links to relevant Australian Government websites; details of recent and future Embassy activities; and information on the Embassy’s Direct Aid Program (DAP), which aims to help relieve humanitarian hardship across Ukraine.

 I would like to take this opportunity to recommend to all Australian citizens and permanent residents in Ukraine that they register with the Australian Government through Smartraveller at www.smartraveller.gov.au.
 Registering is simple and beneficial.
 It means we can find you in an emergency, and we can also relay important information to you about elections, new travel advisories and other developments.

 The Travel Advice for Ukraine is updated regularly.
 If you are an Australian living in Ukraine or planning to travel here, I strongly recommend that you subscribe through Smartraveller to receive free automatic e-mail notification each time the travel advice is updated.

 The decision to open an Australian Embassy in Kyiv was taken as part of Australia’s response to the tragic downing of Malaysian Airlines aircraft MH17 on 17 July 2014.
 Supporting the international investigation into this tragedy, including by bringing the perpetrators to justice, is a major part of the Embassy’s operations.